Leyton, Waltham Forest

 St Mary’s church was built in 1658 but, like Walnut Tree House, it has since been much extended and altered.

 By the 18th century most of the marshes had been converted to fertile farmland, which was dotted with mansions, especially towards the area now known as Bakers Arms.

 There was little growth in the main village until the coming of the railway in the mid-19th century, which brought both industrial development beside the Lea and the construction of a lower middle-class dormitory suburb.
 Thereafter Leyton’s population doubled every decade for the rest of the century.
 In particular, its growth in the 1880s was the fastest of any comparably sized town in England.
 The borough built an Italianate-style town hall in 1882 but it quickly outgrew the premises and a new town hall opened next door in 1896.
-The older structure is now Leyton library; its successor serves as a weddings and events venue, rebranded the Great Hall.
+The older structure is now Leyton library; its successor is managed by the LVE charitable foundation and serves as a weddings and events venue, rebranded the Great Hall.

 The opening of Midland Road station in 1894 sealed the fate of the big houses in the north of the district and by the 1920s barely a scrap of land in Leyton remained to be built upon.
 Heavy damage during the Blitz led to wholesale municipal reconstruction after the war, with the addition of tower blocks from 1961 onwards.

 Known in the past (especially the third quarter of the 20th century) for the manufacture of neckties, Leyton has also been home to the factories of Aquascutum and Thermos, but manufacturing has declined in favour of service industries over the last few decades.
 In 1991 Spitalfields market moved to a purpose-built 31-acre site off Ruckholt Road.
 New Spitalfields has the widest range of fruit, vegetables and flowers of any British wholesale market.